-Landing your dream job isn't just down to perfecting your or creative resume – you also need to present yourself the right way in your interview.
-I have been in the room for a lot of web tech interviews, and on the way, I have picked up a few tips for web designers and developers looking to land a new job.
+Landing your dream job isn't just down to perfecting your design portfolio or creative resume – you also need to present yourself the right way in your interview.
+I have been in the room for a lot of web tech interviews and have picked up a few tips for web designers and developers looking to land a new job.

 The following advice will help you convince interviewers you're right for the job – and lots of this is relevant to other disciplines beside web design.

 Don’t show up to an interview for a tech job wearing a suit.
 Unless perhaps you are interviewing to be the CFO – but probably not even then.
 I don’t know any companies where designers or developers wear suits.
 It makes you look out of place, and that is the opposite of your mission – your goal is to convince them that you belong there.